skypjack/entt/docs/md/meta.md

 Meta types also provide a minimal set of information about the nature of the original type in case it's a class template.<br/>
 By default, this works out of the box and requires no user action.
-However, it's important to include the header file `template.hpp` to make these information available to the compiler when needed.
+However, it's important to include the header file `template.hpp` to make this information available to the compiler when needed.

 Meta template information are easily found: